18F/handbook/_pages/welcome-to-TTS/classes/working-groups-and-guilds-101.md

       <tr>
         <td class="col-grouplet"><strong><a id="working-groups">Working Groups</a></strong></td>
         <td class="col-description">
-          We&rsquo;re dedicated to creating an environment in which working groups and guilds can thrive and have a meaningful impact on 18F deliverables and operations. <br />
+          We're dedicated to creating an environment in which working groups and guilds can thrive and have a meaningful impact on 18F deliverables and operations. <br />
           <a href="https://gsa-tts.slack.com/messages/wg-working-groups">#wg-working-groups</a>
         </td>
       </tr>